We recently returned from a glorious week in delightful Dorset with the mancub who is two and a half.

 - Most of the beaches are stony, so aqua or jelly shoes are a must.
 Flip-flops on a pebble beach = pain.

 - Take a packed lunch – generally we found it was more expensive to eat out at lunch than it was in the evening, so we took a packed lunch out with us.

-- Take the pushchair – sometimes William will walk, sometimes not.
+- Take the pushchair – sometimes the mancub will walk, sometimes not.
 I was unsure of access at some places so left it behind and regretted it.